Psychiatry : Consultation : Psychoanalysis : Clinical Supervision

-My work in the world is to help people understand themselves, improve their relationships, and understand psychiatric medication.
+My work primarily is to help people understand and more fully accept themselves, improve their relationships, and create and maintain meaningful personal practices.
 In the broadest sense, I strive to help others create more satisfying and meaningful lives.
 Many of my core values, life lessons, and metaphors are rooted in medical and psychotherapy training.
 Medicine can truly heal.
 And, I openly consider how diagnoses and medication can limit and at times obscure personal growth and development.

-Since 2005, I have prioritized work as a psychotherapist.
-During the first decade of my career, I worked in various clinical settings to cultivate a working understanding of the art, science, and creativity of psychotherapies and how short-term medication catalyzes this work.
-While working on state policy, I was fascinated to review the effectiveness and risks of psychiatric medications and hundreds of different psychotherapies.
+Since 2005, I have prioritized psychotherapy practice.
+During the first decade of my career, I served in diverse clinical settings cultivate a broad and deep clinical knowledge base.
+I work from understandings of psychological and medical therapy that borrows from science, philosophy, and art.
+Competence and creativity are the foundation of effective psychotherapies and combine this with how short-term medication catalyzes personal work.
+During state policy service, I was fascinated to review the effectiveness and risks of psychiatric medications and hundreds of different psychotherapies.
 I continue to devote time to better understand clinical outcomes, the power and limits of contemporary psychiatric treatments, integrative medicine, and emerging technologies in mental health including US and international AI platforms.

 Education